 Tropical Atlantic, Gulf of Mexico, Eastern North Pacific, Caribbean Sea

 The Lidar Atmospheric Sensing Experiment (LASE) is an airborne lidar system developed at NASA's Langley Research Center (LaRC).
-LASE uses the differential absorption lidar technique to provide profile measurements of water vapor and aerosols in the atmosphere.
-LASE operates at the 815 nm wavelength and has a measurement frequency of 5 Hz.
+LASE uses the differential absorption lidar technique to provide profile measurements of atmospheric water vapor and aerosols.
+LASE operates at 815 nm and has a measurement frequency of 5 Hz.
 For aerosol scattering profiles, LASE has a horizontal resolution of 200 m and a vertical resolution of 30 m.
-It has a horizontal resolution of 5 km and a vertical resolution of 0.2 km for water vapor measurements.
+For water vapor measurements, it has a horizontal resolution of 5 km and a vertical resolution of 0.2 km.

 Earth Science > Atmosphere > Atmospheric Water Vapor > Water Vapor Profiles